Short Selling Stocks to Increase Profits

 The action of selling something you don’t own is facilitated through the use of margin or trading using leverage, which requires you to put up collateral to purchase the asset from a broker.

-Let’s say you decide you want to use Contracts for Difference (CFDs) to trade short, you would put up an initial margin to open the contract based on the associated risk of the CFD, which is determined by the broker.
-CFDs allow you to gain full exposure to the price movement of the underlying instrument without having to pay full price.
+Let’s say you decide you want to trade short, you would put up an initial margin to open the contract based on the associated risk of the position, which is determined by the broker.

 (10,000 * $2.11) = $21,100 (the total value of the position) x 10% = $2,110 (initial margin).